theodorosploumis/drupal-frontend-performance/README.md

 <link href="desktop.css" rel="stylesheet" media="(min-width: 720px)">
 ```
 - [ ] Investigate using functional css instead of custom styles (eg [Tailwind](https://tailwindcss.com), [Tachyons](https://tachyons.io) etc. See more at https://css-tricks.com/need-css-utility-library)
+- [ ] If you are able to run (automated) builds do not include compiled css or js in your vcs code but only their sources

 ## 1.4 JS